 Q: Is it illegal or unethical for contractors to file liens?

 Rispoli: It is not necessarily unscrupulous for contractors to include a mechanic’s or materialman’s lien provision in the contract.
 Generally, creditors cannot foreclose on a person’s homestead in Texas.
 The purpose of a mechanic’s or materialman’s lien provision is to protect the contractor should the homeowner wrongfully refuse to pay for work done on a homestead.
 On large jobs where several thousands of dollars are at stake, the contractor may rightfully want to make sure that they can be paid for the job.
 Whether they are appropriate can only be decided on a case-by-case basis.

 Q: Are there red flags people should look for when presented with a contract?

-A: Do not sign a contract you are not comfortable with.
+Rispoli: Do not sign a contract if you are uncomfortable with it or the contractor.
 There are several red flags to look for: pressure to sign a contract, giving you little time to think about it, refusing to let you take the contract to a lawyer, and asking to collect the money directly from the insurance company or pressuring you to give them the check from the insurance company.